Best practice in responding

 • Tim doesn’t explain what the Results of his actions were.

-This kind of response is very common when candidates use Large Language Models (AI) to write selection criteria.
+This kind of response, or worse, is very common when candidates use Large Language Models (AI) to write selection criteria.
 Because the AI doesn’t know your background, it is inherently limited to motherhood statements and generic descriptions of what a person in a role might have done.